Anterior vertebral body tethering: New developments

 The US Food and Drug Administration (FDA) approved the compassionate use of AVBT for a small population of patients.
 VBT uses a strong, flexible tether that is attached to screws embedded in the spine.
 It is important to have the surgery while the child or teen is still growing because the tether is meant to gradually change the severity of the curve as growth occurs.
 In addition to realigning the spine, the main benefit of VBT is that flexibility is maintained.
 The word "anterior" is connected with this technique because it can be done through the front or side of the chest wall (rather than the back) via a number of small incisions that typically heal quickly with proper post-surgical care.
 The ideal candidate has a severe curve that cannot be corrected with bracing and a Sanders Score (which measures skeletal maturity) of 3-4.

 Procedure and healing process

 This procedure is considered an in-patient surgery under general anesthesia with hospital stays that typically last several days.
 AVBT may not be covered by health care insurance; nevertheless several state-of-the-art US health systems (Cincinnati Children's Hospital, Mayo Clinic, Shriners Hospitals for Children, Texas Children's Hospital and University of Missouri Health Care) offer it as an alternative to fusion for a small number of patients through the FDA's humanitarian device exemption (HDE) pathway.
 Most patients are eventually able to return to sports and other physical activities that require spinal flexibility.
+The complication profile differs from spinal fusion surgery given the nature of the procedure.
+Tether breakage is the most common complication, occurring in anywhere from 35–66% procedures with a median follow up time at breakage of 38 months.
+Reoperation rates hover around 12–22% and are a result of overcorrection or under-correction of curve, adding-on, or tether replacement.